 We are grateful for our volunteers, partners (such as Polk County Community Foundation), and members for helping SCLT continue to protect our land and improve our community.

-Held three weeks of free individual swimming lessons at Twin Lakes in which 215 people participated, made possible by a grant from the Saluda Fund at the Polk County Community Foundation.
+Held six weeks of free individual swimming lessons at Twin Lakes in which 215 people participated, made possible by a grant from the Saluda Fund at the Polk County Community Foundation.

 Hosted 9 open swim days and had 55 days of reservations.